Skip to content

 Cosmian VM is designed to secure your application against passive (honest-but-curious) and active (malicious) cloud provider staff member

-The foundation of Cosmian VM relies on the following components:
+To do this, Cosmian VM builds on the following components:

 • Trusted Execution Environment (TEE) such as AMD SEV-SNP or Intel TDX for memory encryption